Challenge every pair to invent as many off-balance positions they can think of, while physically connected to each another.

 Framed correctly, you will observe some extraordinarily, harmonious working relationships develop.
 Mingle among the balance-impaired and encourage them to explore different balance points of the body – one leg, back-to-back, tippy-toes, etc. There’s no right answer – it’s all about learning to play, support and trust.

-Initially, I suggest starting with a partner of similar size, but to be honest, this is not necessary.
+Initially, I suggest starting with a partner of a similar size, but to be honest, this is not necessary.
 Any two people, no matter their respective size, shape or weight can achieve an off-balance position.
 As with any relationship, it just takes a little ‘give and take.’

 Like Moon Walking and Human Spring, you are well-advised to present this wonderfully inventive activity in the correct sequence.
 Out of place, and you risk discouraging your group’s participation, or worse, hurting them.
 But let’s not go overboard with the warnings – this exercise is not inherently dangerous and can be performed very safely.
 Remember, that preparation and approach is everything.